LiveSplit/livesplit-core/README.md

 The library will then be available as a shared and static library in the `target` folder.

-If you want to build the Bindings for the library too, you need to go into the `capi/bind_gen` folder and run the following command:
+If you want to build the bindings for the library too, you need to go into the `capi/bind_gen` folder and run the following command:

 ```bash